DonutVikingChap/libdonut/README.md

         - Used for all built-in resource loading in libdonut.
     - Custom [Variant](include/donut/Variant.hpp) implementation:
         - Provides a cleaner API than std::variant by adding the methods `is<T>()`, `as<T>()`, `get<T>()` and `get_if<T>()` as well as a freestanding `match` function.
         - Visitation is implemented through chaining of the conditional operator rather than virtual method dispatch, making it easier for compilers to generate a jump table than in most common std::variant implementations.
-This puts `match` on par with a raw `switch` statement in terms of performance.
+This puts `match` on par with a raw switch statement in terms of performance.
         - Supports being used as a base class in user code.
+    - [Timer](include/donut/Timer.hpp) utility for counters that should trigger at a constant average interval, independent of the rate at which they are updated.
     - [Base64](include/donut/base64.hpp) encoding and decoding.
     - [JSON](include/donut/json.hpp) utilities:
         - Writing/parsing to/from strings and iostreams.